abhiTronix/vidgear/docs/switch_from_cv.md

 !!! tip "If you're just getting started with OpenCV, then see [here ➶](../help/general_faqs/#im-new-to-python-programming-or-its-usage-in-computer-vision-how-to-use-vidgear-in-my-projects)"

-VidGear employs OpenCV at its backend and enhances its existing capabilities even furthermore by introducing many new state-of-the-art features on top of it, like real-time Stabilization, and inherit support for screen-casting, live network-streaming, multi-devices, multi-threading, etc., plus [way much more ➶](../gears).
+VidGear employs OpenCV at its backend and enhances its existing capabilities even further by introducing many new state-of-the-art features on top of it, like real-time Stabilization, and inherit support for screen-casting, live network-streaming, multiple devices, multi-threading, etc., plus [way much more ➶](../gears).
 While VidGear maintains the same standard OpenCV-Python _(Python API for OpenCV)_ coding syntax for all of its APIs.
-Making it even easier to implement Complex OpenCV applications in just a few lines of code.
+Making it even easier to implement Complex OpenCV applications in fewer lines of python code.

 &nbsp;